zcorpan/html-parser-book/manuscript/scripting.md

 ### `innerHTML` and friends

-TODO some introduction before getting into the weeds...
+TODO some introduction before getting into the weeds…

 > [\#htmlpubquiz](https://twitter.com/zcorpan/status/207345250744803328) How do you get a Siamese twins document (i.e. two `<head>`s and two `<body>`s) using only `innerHTML`/`outerHTML`?